 The 60+ best Labor Day sales at Walmart — starting at just $10

 Labor Day weekend is here!
 And while the unofficial departure of summer is bittersweet, we've got something that'll cheer you up: a slew of swoon-worthy deals from Walmart.
 The mega-retailer did not disappoint when it comes to its holiday-sales rollout, bestowing deep discounts on everything from a Dyson stick vacuum ($140 off!) to a 58-inch smart TV (under $300).
 Plus, there's an eight-piece cookware set for just $60 and lots, lots more.
 Much like the summer we're bidding adieu to, these deals won't last forever, so grab your (virtual) cart and let's get to it!
+Walmart's Labor Day sale is your time to stock up on everything you need for fall, with deals starting as low as $10.
 Oh, and for even more savings, be sure to check out our roundup of the 120+ best Labor Day sales.

 The best Labor Day sales at Walmart: